dmrowan/LommenResearchGroup/pipeline/README.md

 ```
 $ pulsar_pipe.py --download PSR_B1821-24 --user <username> --passwd <passwd> -k --clobber
 ```
+There is another argument `--silent_curl`, that removes the progress bar from the download.
+This is useful for when the output is redirected to a file, like we do in the crontab (see that section towards the bottom).

 The data download can also be called in Python using pipeline_utils.run_datadownload.
 This is a wrapper of custom_data_download.py, which in turn is a modification to NICERsoft ni_data_download.py.
 It's confusing, I know.
 Here's an example of calling a data download in python:
 ```